AmigaGPU/fat-agnus/2K19-04-15_vim_how_we_started.md

 That is how this discovery felt.
 Esp in a time when multi monitor setups at home were non-existent, since I wanted to be in the editor while I learn new stuff I need, for the tasks at hand.

-Note: I will use the terms **vim** and _vi_ interchangeably.
-When I talk about the bare version, I reference POSIX vi which you should find on all posix compliant OS'es
+Note: I will use the terms **vim** and _**vi**_ interchangeably.
+When I talk about the bare version, I will reference POSIX vi which you should find on all posix compliant OS'es

 (*)